github/codeql/docs/query-metadata-style-guide.md

 *   Program element references should be in 'single quotes' to distinguish them from ordinary words.
 Quotes are not needed around substitutions ($@).
 *   Avoid constant alert message strings and include some context, if possible.
 For example, `The class 'Foo' is duplicated as 'Bar'.` is preferable to `This class is duplicated here.`
 *   Where you reference another program element, link to it if possible using a substitution (`$@`).
 Links should be used inline in the sentence, rather than as parenthesised lists or appositions.
 *   When a message contains multiple links, construct a sentence that has the most variable link (that is, the link with most targets) last.
-For further information, see [Defining select statements](https://help.semmle.com/QL/learn-ql/ql/writing-queries/select-statement.html).
+For further information, see [Defining the results of a query](https://help.semmle.com/QL/learn-ql/ql/writing-queries/select-statement.html).

 For examples of select clauses and alert messages, see the query source files at the following pages: